By Mike Thayer

 On my list of things to do today was grocery shopping, so after enjoying some bacon and eggs for breakfast (One never wants to grocery shop on an empty stomach) I headed out to my local Aldi to pick up a few eats.
 It was business as usual, but on a whim while loading groceries into my truck, I decided to head over to Dillon's, THE mainstream grocery store in the Wichita area.
 Pulling out my grocery list for a second time, I bought all the same stuff at the 'Top Dog' store for a cost comparison.

 I focused on buying the store brand (Kroger) to make things fair.
 I did that because I already suspected Aldi would come out cheaper, but I thought it would be close in an item-by-item comparison.
 And if you didn't already know it, buying the name brand in most cases is like flushing money down the toilet.
-No, Kraft Macaroni and Cheese is not the best of its kind out there.
+No, International Delight Coffee Creamer is not the best of its kind out there.
 A box of off-brand toasted oats is just as good as a box of Cheerios.